-Travel writer and wild swimmer Joe Minihane travels from London to the Isle of Skye in search of one of Britain’s most remote wild swimming spots.
+Travel writer and wild swimmer Joe Minihane travels from London to the Isle of Skye — featured in our reader survey of the most beautiful places in Scotland Dropdown content — in search of one of Britain’s most remote wild swimming spots.

 A pair of wet trunks lay clinging to a rock next to the path.
 Up ahead, the burn skittered and burbled over rocks, its water on a final push towards the loch below.

 Upstream, smooth slabs of rock and narrow shingle beaches offered perfect entry points to a series of deep pools.
 I dropped my bags and looked around for the owner of the abandoned bathing shorts.
 There was no one in sight.

 I stripped down to my trunks and felt the warmth of the Scottish summer sun on my face.
 A light breeze kept the midges at bay as I took two strides into the water and offered myself up to the depths of this distant, remote swimming hole.

 Just outside the hamlet of Torrin, at the southern end of Skye Dropdown content, this series of small pools provided the most idyllic of swimming spots.
 The journey had been epic, a four-hour drive west in a campervan from Inverness Dropdown content after a flight north from London Dropdown content that morning.

 I ducked my head beneath the gin-clear waters and swam hard against the white water which raged over the high rocks, white noise filling my ears and drowning out the sound of gannets swirling above.